 - Sleepiness, dizziness or confusion, and depression.

-Though some people are able to use Percocet for injury as directed without developing an addiction, there are a couple of risk factors that increase a person’s likelihood of becoming addicted to prescription painkillers.
+Though some people are able to use Percocet painkillers for injury as directed without developing an addiction, there are a couple of risk factors that increase a person’s likelihood of becoming addicted.
 Younger people are at an increased risk for developing an addiction, especially to painkillers.
 If someone lives in a stressful situation, has a personal or familial history of substance abuse, or has struggled with severe depression or anxiety, taking these painkillers can pose an increased risk of addiction.

 Questions To Ask Yourself